linaroig/bridging-divides-latam/README.md

 # Requirements
-This project uses the following Python libraries:
+This project uses the following Python libraries: pandas numpy scipy pingouin matplotlib seaborn scikit-learn statsmodels

-pandas

-numpy

-scipy

-pingouin

-matplotlib

-seaborn

-scikit-learn

-statsmodels

 Streamlit (for visualization)

-You can install the necessary libraries using:
 To run the analysis, simply execute the Jupyter notebooks or Python scripts in the /scripts folder.

-Data Preprocessing:
+# Data Preprocessing:
 Load and preprocess the raw data by following the steps in the preprocessing script.

-Analysis:
+# Analysis:
 Run the analysis and generate the results by executing the notebooks.

-Visualization:
+# Visualization:
 Use Streamlit to interactively visualize the relationships between digital media usage, social trust, and polarization.

-Expected Outcomes
+# Expected Outcomes
 The analysis will provide insights into:

 Cross-national patterns of digital media usage, social trust, and political polarization in Latin America.